ardatan/graphql-tools/docs/source/schema-transforms.md

 Schema transforms can be useful when building GraphQL gateways that combine multiple schemas using [schema stitching](/schema-stitching/) to combine schemas together without conflicts between types or fields.

-Schema transforms work by wrapping the original schema in a new outer schema that simply delegates all operations to the original inner schema.
-Each schema transform includes a function that changes the outer wrapping schema.
+Schema transforms work by wrapping the original schema in a new 'gateway' schema that simply delegates all operations to the original subschema.
+Each schema transform includes a function that changes the gateway schema.
 It may also include an operation transform, i.e. functions that either modify the operation prior to delegation or modify the result prior to its return.

 ```ts
 interface Transform = {